shiftsystems/shift-mon/docs/Variables.md

 * shiftmon_prometheus_urls: a list of prometheus endpoints that should be scraped from Telegraf
 * shiftmon_snmp_if_agents: list of devices to collect interface metrics for via snmp formatted like `udp://<ip>:<port>`
 * shiftmon_snmp_community: community string for snmpv2
-* shiftmon_snmp_version: snmp version for connectiong to snmp devices defaults to 2
+* shiftmon_snmp_version: snmp version for connectiing to snmp devices defaults to 2
 * shiftmon_snmp_user: username for connecting to snmp devices using snmpv3
 * shiftmon_snmp_password: password for connecting to snmp devices using snmpv3
-* shiftmon_snmp_auth_protocol: encryption cipher to use for authenticating for snmpv3 devices defautls to `MD5`
+* shiftmon_snmp_auth_protocol: encryption cipher to use for authenticating for snmpv3 devices defaults to `MD5`
 * shiftmon_snmp_auth_priv: authentication privacy to use for snmpv3 defaults to `authNoPriv`
+* do_not_instrument: a list of services that shiftmon Should not instrument.
+The default value is `['nftables']`
 ## Loki
 * retention_period: how long to store data before deletion use d for day and y for years
-* tsdb_date: Date formated YYYY-MM-DD that states when to store logs in TSDB format instead of boltdb format this optional but should be set
+* tsdb_date: Date formatted YYYY-MM-DD that states when to store logs in TSDB format instead of boltdb format this optional but should be set

 ## Victoriametrics:
-* url: url that telegraf should send metrics to
+* url: URL that telegraf should send metrics to
 * domain: Fully qualified domain name (fqdn) for the victoriametrics server
 * retention_period: how long to store data before deletion use d for day and y for years
-* cert_path:  absolute path to SSL certificate for victoriametrics should be pem encoded this is optional
+* cert_path:  absolute path to TLS certificate for victoriametrics should be pem encoded this is optional
-* key_path:  absolute path to SSL key for victoriametrics should be pem encoded this is optional
+* key_path:  absolute path to TLS key for victoriametrics should be pem encoded this is optional
-* insecure: weather or not to expose plain http metrics for victoriametrics outside of the container this is for things like proxmox that can be picky about basic auth and SSL please avoid using if possible
+* insecure: weather or not to expose plain http metrics for victoriametrics outside of the container this is for things like proxmox that can be picky about basic auth and TLS please avoid using if possible

-### This section is for SSL/TLS and the only required value is an email address all other values are for certs that don't use letsencrypt with HTTP verification
+### This section is for TLS and the only required value is an email address all other values are for certs that don't use letsencrypt with HTTP verification
 * tls.email: email address to use for sending letsencrypt certificates
 * providers the list of DNS providers that traefik can use to obtain certs via DNS verification, this is optional.
 By default traefik will attempt to use http verification.
 See the [Traefik Docs](https://doc.traefik.io/traefik/https/acme/#providers) for provider specific information
-* acme_url is a custom acme url to use if you want to use your own acme provider like zero SSL.
-The acme url must have a valid ssl certificate otherwise it will not obtain a cert
+* acme_url is a custom acme url to use if you want to use your own acme provider like Zero SSL.
+The acme URL must have a valid TLS certificate otherwise it will not obtain a cert

 ## Version variables